Carol A. Murphy: Background

+As of 2024, Murphy lives in Mount Laurel, New Jersey.

-New Jersey Assembly
+New Jersey General Assembly

-A resident of Mount Laurel, she has represented the 7th Legislative District in the New Jersey Assembly since 2018, replacing Troy Singleton, who relinquished his seat to successfully run for the New Jersey Senate.
-She was the first Assemblywoman to represent the 7th Legislative District in 20 years, with the last Assemblywoman for the district having been elected in 1995.
+Murphy was elected to represent the state's 7th Legislative District in 2017, replacing Troy Singleton, who relinquished his seat to successfully run for the New Jersey Senate.
+She became the first woman to represent the 7th Legislative District in 20 years, with the last Assemblywoman for the district having been elected in 1995.
 She was also the first Democrat from Mount Laurel to ever serve in the State Legislature.

 In 2020, she was one of the primary sponsors of Assembly Bill 4454 (now N.J.S.A.
-18A:35-4.36a) which requires a curriculum diversity and inclusion to be included in the school curriculum for students in kindergarten through twelfth grade.
+18A:35-4.36a) which requires a diversity and inclusion to be included in the school curriculum for students in kindergarten through twelfth grade.

 Committee assignments

 Committee assignments for the current session are: